casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 -  *Iteration 1: A LSTM RNN model trained on a general musical dataset of 11 133 musical examples.*

-- *Iteration 2.1: A LSTM RNN trained on a larger general music dataset of ( ) musical examples and including captured performances*
+- *Iteration 2.1: A LSTM RNN trained on a larger general music dataset of 179 781 musical examples and including captured performances*

-- *Iteration 2.2: A LSTM RNN applying transfer learning by continuing training from 2.1 on a smaller selection of context specific music examples.*
+- *Iteration 2.2: A LSTM RNN applying transfer learning by continuing training from 2.1 on a small selection of context 530, specific music examples.*

 ### Artificial Intelligence Research Context

 As with text and visual art generation, music generation falls within the space of computational creativity (Eck & Schmidhuber, 2002; Fernández & Vico, 2013; Franklin, 2009)   In addition to providing a number of usecases, it is also interesting in the sense that creativity is a fundamental aspect of human intelligence (Russel & Norvig, 2016).
 It is recognized that contemporary AI hold advantages over humans in analytical tasks such as identifying relationships and caputuring complex dynamics of large datasets.
 However, creativity is argued to be one of the areas in which humans still hold significant (Parry et. al, 2016 p.580; Jarrahi, 2018 p.582).
 Exploration of computational creativity is therefore an important step on the path to general or strong Artificial Intelligence (Russel & Norvig, 2016 p.16; Jaques et. al.,2017).
 Music generation with Artificial Intelligence is situated in a subfield of computational creativity called "Algorithmic Composition", which since the 1950´s have applied a range of AI techniques.
 In recent years, approaches built on artificial neural networks have gained significant importance and advances in the field could see AI systems enhance the creative output of human composers similar to how expert systems aid many modern day professionals (Fernández & Vico, 2013).

-# Choice and Description of Data
+# 2.0 Choice and Description of Data

 ## Musical Data & Patterns